Rublon/rublon-sdk-php/README.md

 <td>callable</td>

-<td>Name of a function/method, or an anonymous function/closure, which will be invoked on cancel `RublonCallback:call()` method to cancel the authentication transaction.</td>
+<td>The name of the function/method, or an anonymous function/closure, to be invoked when the callback is canceled</td>

 </tr>